 What you can do in the meantime

 In the time leading up to your appointment, avoid products that seem to trigger your baby's rash.
-Wash your baby's bottom with water after each diaper change, and avoid soaps and wipes that contain alcohol or fragrance.
+Wash your baby's bottom with water after each diaper change.
+Avoid soaps and wipes that contain alcohol or fragrance.

 Give your baby as much diaper-free time as possible, so that his or her skin can have a chance to stay dry and start healing.
-When you do use diapers, change them frequently and apply a diaper rash cream or ointment to act as a barrier between your baby's skin and a dirty diaper.
+When you do use diapers, change them frequently and apply a diaper rash cream, lotion, paste or ointment to act as a barrier between your baby's skin and a dirty diaper.

 You Are ...
 The Campaign for Mayo Clinic